gschnabel/interactiveSSH/README.md

 # interactiveSSH package

-This R package provides functionality to login over SSH to a remote machine and execute commands on it.
+This R package provides functionality to login over SSH to a remote machine, execute commands on it and capture the output.
-Also the output of the commands can be retrieved.

 ## Requirements